ifmcjthenknczny/star-wars-api/README.md

 * **Future Expansion**: As additional data about planets becomes available, new endpoints may be added to allow updates.
 However, the existing endpoints already provide the necessary data retrieval functionality.

 * **Endpoint Security**: To protect endpoints from unauthorized access, JWT (JSON Web Tokens) is the recommended approach.
 Although implementing JWT authentication was outside the scope of this task, limited access is simulated using an API key.
-In the future, JWT would offer better security due to its shorter expiration time.
+In prod environment, JWT would offer better security due to its shorter expiration time.

 * **Database Scalability**: The Star Wars database is not expected to grow beyond the limits of vertical scaling.
 However, if scaling becomes necessary, options for horizontal scaling and sharding can be explored.

-* **Indexes**: Indexes were added to the database, particularly for joins.
-This will be beneficial as the dataset expands, ensuring better performance for complex queries.
+* **Indexes**: Anticipating future growth of the dataset, indexes were added to the database, especially for joined columns.
+This measure will ensure better performance for complex queries as the data expands.

-* **Swagger Documentation**: All secured endpoints are hidden in the production Swagger UI to avoid exposing sensitive routes to unauthorized users.
+* **Swagger Documentation**: Thinking about the future, all secured endpoints are hidden in the production Swagger UI to avoid exposing sensitive routes to unauthorized users.

 * **Handling New Episodes**: When a new Star Wars episode is released, it will need to be manually added to the database.
 This can be automated in the future, but currently, it is done manually to ensure control and accuracy.

-* **Data Cleanup**: Sample data (e.g., from the YAML configuration) will be removed in production environments, as it's only useful for testing during development.
+* **Data Cleanup**: Sample data (e.g., from the YAML configuration) shall be removed in production environments, as it's only useful for testing during development.

 * **Production Setup**: To ensure smooth production operation, logging and monitoring tools will be implemented for tracking performance and errors.
 The application will also be optimized for reading (as the data is mostly static with few creates) to minimize the load on the database.